tomas-ravalli/dynamic-pricing-engine/README.md

 </details>

+## Dataset

+A key part of the modeling strategy was to move beyond our internal sales history by enriching our models with external data.
+Through feature engineering, we combined our own historical performance data with real-world market signals—like opponent rankings and social media hype—to create a more holistic and predictive view of market dynamics.
+The model's accuracy is dependent on a feature set combining **internal and external** data.

+#### Identifiers & Categorical Features

+-   `match_id` (*Integer*): A unique identifier for each football match.
+-   `seat_zone` (*String*): The name of the seating zone in the stadium (e.g., 'Gol Nord', 'Lateral', 'VIP').
+-   `opponent_tier` (*String*): A categorical rating of the opponent's quality and appeal (`A++`, `A`, `B`, `C`).
+Higher tiers signify more attractive matches.
+-   `ea_opponent_strength` (*Integer*): A rating of the opponent's strength based on the EA Sports FC game, determined by player ratings and team tactics.
+-   `team_position` (*Integer*): The team's current position in the league table at the time of the match.
+-   `weekday_match` (*Boolean*): `True` if the match is played on a weekday (Monday-Friday).
+-   `top_player_injured` (*Boolean*): `True` if a key player is injured and not expected to play in the match.
+-   `league_winner_known` (*Boolean*): `True` if the winner of the league has already been decided before the match.
+-   `holidays` (*Boolean*): `True` if the match day falls on or near a local or national holiday.
+-   `weather_forecast` (*String*): The predicted weather for the match day ('Sunny', 'Windy', 'Rain').
+-   `competing_city_events` (*Boolean*): `True` if there are other major events (concerts, festivals, summits) in the city on the same day.

+#### Time-based & Demand Signals

+These features capture the dynamics of demand over time and external market interest.

+-   `days_until_match` (*Integer*): The number of days remaining before the match.
+A key feature for time-series analysis, as demand typically increases as the match date approaches.
+-   `flights_to_barcelona_index` (*Integer*): A synthetic index (scaled 20-100) representing the volume of inbound flights to the city.
+This serves as a proxy for tourist demand.
+-   `google_trends_index` (*Integer*): A synthetic index (scaled 20-100) representing public search interest for the match on Google.
+A proxy for general public interest and hype.
+-   `internal_search_trends` (*Integer*): A synthetic count of searches for match tickets on the club's own website or app.
+A direct signal of purchase intent from the user base.
+-   `web_visits` (*Integer*): A synthetic count of visits to the ticketing section of the club's official website.
+A measure of online traffic and interest.
+-   `web_conversion_rate` (*Float*): The synthetic conversion rate on the website (ticket purchases / visits).
+A measure of how effectively web traffic is converting into sales.
+-   `social_media_sentiment` (*Float*): A synthetic score representing the overall public sentiment (e.g., from -1.0 for strong negative to +1.0 for strong positive) about the match on social media platforms.

+#### Sales, Availability & Pricing

+-   **`zone_historical_sales`** (*Integer*): **(Target Variable)** The historical number of tickets sold for a similar match in that zone.
+This is the *primary target variable* for the demand forecast model.
+-   `zone_seats_availability` (*Integer*): The absolute number of seats still available for purchase in that zone.
+-   `ticket_availability_pct` (*Float*): The percentage of total seats in the zone that are still available.
+-   `competitor_avg_price` (*Float*): The average ticket price for a comparable entertainment event (e.g., mobile world congress, a concert) on the same day.
+Represents the competitive landscape.
+-   `ticket_price` (*Float*): The price of the ticket.
+This is a *key input* feature for the demand model and the *final output* of the optimization engine.

+### Synthetic data generation

+To create a realistic dataset, the generation script doesn't just create random numbers.
+Instead, it simulates the underlying market dynamics by creating a unified **"Match Excitement Factor"**.
+This single, powerful variable acts as the primary driver for most of the demand signals in the dataset.

+The logic is designed to mimic how a real fan's interest level would change based on the context of a match:

+1.  **Start with the Opponent:** The excitement level begins with the quality of the opponent (`opponent_tier`).
+A top-tier opponent naturally generates more interest.

+2.  **Adjust for context:** The base excitement is then adjusted up or down based on several real-world factors:
+    * **League position:** Excitement increases slightly if the team is high in the league standings.
+    * **Player injuries:** Excitement decreases significantly if a star player is injured, especially for a high-profile match.
+    * **Match importance:** Excitement drops for less meaningful matches, such as when the league winner is already known.
+    * **Holidays & weekdays:** Matches near holidays get a boost in excitement, while weekday matches see a slight decrease.

+3.  **Drive demand signals:** This final "Match Excitement Factor" is then used to generate all the other demand signals.
+For example, a match with a high excitement score will also have higher `google_trends_index`, more positive `social_media_sentiment`, and more `internal_search_trends`.

+This systemic approach ensures that the relationships between the features in the synthetic dataset are correlated in a logical and realistic way, making it a robust foundation for building and testing a demand forecasting model.

 ## Modeling

 The modeling strategy followed a two-stage process: first *predict*, then *optimize*.
 This phase included the following tasks: